-Imagine, a small innocent child who is motherless, fatherless, homeless and penniless- being abused and exploited by so-called foreign volunteers.
-Recently I came across a disturbing story of a volunteer who had been secretly preying upon Orphanages.
-Posing as a good Samaritan, he traveled half-way across the world to Southeast Asia to ‘share his love’ by sexually abusing helpless Orphans.
-He had a hidden agenda- to destroy their childhood innocence.
+Imagine a small innocent child who is motherless, fatherless, homeless, and penniless — being abused and exploited by so-called foreign volunteers.
+Recently I came across a disturbing story of a volunteer who had been secretly preying upon childcare facilities.
+Posing as a good Samaritan, he traveled half-way across the world to Southeast Asia to ‘share his love’ by sexually abusing helpless orphans.
+But he had a hidden agenda — to destroy their childhood innocence.

 Even while you are reading this, there are many similar stories of evil people pretending to be volunteers and preying upon innocent children.
-So again I ask the question should volunteering at an Orphanage be considered one of the seven deadly sins?
+So again, I ask the question, should volunteering with children be considered one of the seven deadly sins?

 Developing countries have a history of extreme poverty.
-There are many orphaned and deprived children, who are being ill-treated, abused and exploited for lustful and monetary gains.
-To add fuel to the fire, some of these smiling foreigners come with their cameras trying to get the best selfies while volunteering with children, to put on Facebook and other social media sites.
+Many orphaned and deprived children are being ill-treated, abused, and exploited for lustful and monetary gains.
+And, to add fuel to the fire, some of these smiling foreigners come with their cameras trying to get the best selfies while volunteering with children to put on Facebook and other social media sites.

 I bet you’re probably thinking that all developing countries have these kinds of problems.